aliou/dotfiles/readme.md

 ln -s ~/.dotfiles/git/gitconfig ~/.gitconfig

 ln -s ~/.dotfile/tmux/tmux.conf ~/.tmux.conf
 ```

 ## Secrets

-Put in the file ~/.secrets` the environment variable you want to set but not
+Put in the file `~/.secrets` the environment variables you want to set but not
 commit or that are different depending on the computer:

 ```bash